saren-springer/introns-3Dgenome/README.md

 See [intron_density.md](intron_density/intron_density.md) for instructions on binning the human genome into equally sized bins.
 Download and unzip all_human_introns.zip to access all_human_introns.csv

 ### Bootstrapping and Pollution Analysis
-See [bootstrapping_pollution.md](bootstrapping_pollution/bootstrapping_pollution.md) for instructions for performing bootstrapping and pollution analysis as described in Springer-Fleck et al.
+See [bootstrapping_pollution.md](bootstrapping_pollution/bootstrapping_pollution.md) for instructions for performing bootstrapping and pollution analysis as described in Springer, Fleck et al.

 ## Citation